DMAConv: Dual Mask-Adaptive Convolution for Remote Sensing Pansharpening: Experiment

 \subsection{Comparison with SOTA Methods}

 We compare our method with various SOTA benchmarks to demonstrate the comprehensiveness of our experiments and the superiority of our approach.
-Our benchmarks include six traditional methods (BT-H, C-BDSD, BDSD-PC, MTF-GLP, MTF-GLP-FS, MF)\cite{MTF-GLP-FS, BDSD-PC, zhong2017combining, lolli2017haze, aiazzi2006mtf, restaino2016fusion} and six deep learning methods.
+Our benchmarks include six traditional methods (BT-H, C-BDSD, BDSD-PC, MTF-GLP, MTF-GLP-FS, MF)\cite{garzelli2008pansharpening, Zhong2017CombiningCS, Vivone2019RobustBS, Aiazzi2006MTFtailoredMA, 8325487, restaino2016fusion} and six deep learning methods.
 The latter includes classic methods like PanNet, FusionNet, and the recent ADWM.
 To highlight the advancement of our adaptive convolution, we also compare against the primary adaptive methods in the field: LAGConv, CANNet, and ARNet.
-The performance of additional baselines were provided in the supplementary materials.
+The performance of additional baselines, \eg, more CNN-based, Transformer-based, and Diffusion-based methods, is provided in the supplementary materials.

 \cref{tab:qb_gf2_reduced_results} and \cref{tab:wv3} present the quantitative comparison of our method against these leading-edge techniques on the three datasets.
 Notably, our method exhibits superior and highly consistent performance across all datasets, outperforming all previous models on the vast majority of key metrics.
-Specifically, on the challenging 8-band WV3 dataset, our method achieves the optimal score on the critical spectral metric SAM with 2.8569, while matching or exceeding the state-of-the-art on other metrics.
-Our superiority is particularly evident on the 4-band datasets: on the GF2 dataset, our SAM (0.6448) and ERGAS (0.5607) metrics significantly outperform all prior adaptive convolution methods; on the QB dataset, our method likewise surpasses all three Reduced-Resolution metrics.
-These results robustly confirm that our model has achieved a new SOTA performance.
+Specifically, on the challenging 8-band WV3 dataset, our method achieves the optimal score on the critical spectral metric SAM with 2.857, while matching or exceeding the state-of-the-art on other metrics.
+Our superiority is particularly evident on the 4-band datasets: on the GF2 dataset, our SAM (0.645) and ERGAS (0.561) metrics significantly outperform all prior adaptive convolution methods; on the QB dataset, our method likewise surpasses all three Reduced-Resolution metrics.
+These results robustly confirm that our model has achieved a new SOTA on the vast majority of critical fidelity metrics.
 To clearly illustrate the performance of each method, we also provide visual comparisons of fusion results and their corresponding error maps in \cref{fig:enter-label}.